-An under-voltage condition shuts down the drive and displays an 'u' in the status display.
+An under-voltage condition shuts down the drive and displays a u in the status display.
 This fault normally occurs when the incoming line voltage drops out or a fault occurs in the power supply.

-PowerStage Fault (over-current)
+PowerStage Fault (OverCurrent)

-Hardware circuitry monitors load short-circuit, transistor failure, and instantaneous over-current.
+Hardware circuitry monitors load short-circuit, transistor failure, and instantaneous OverCurrent.
 In general, toggling the Remote Enable cannot reset a power stage fault.
 Power must be cycled.
-A flashing 'P' in the status display indicates this condition.
+A flashing P in the status display indicates this condition.